 Opening Reception: June 17, 2022 5:30-8:00pm

-Guest jurors and featured artists: Sheila Elias, Joshua Elias, Joyce Elias
+Guest jurors: Sheila Elias, Joshua Elias, Joyce Elias

 - Important dates/deadlines for this exhibit:

 May 20, 2022: Deadline to Submit (deadline extended to Monday, May 23rd.)

 Voices & Visions; Standing on the Bridge Between Health and Disease featuring Ellen Sandor & (art)n BRCA project, A Burst of Hope